Quickstart: Create a data factory by using the Azure Data Factory UI

 a.
 Select the + (plus) button, and then select Dataset.

 b.
-On the New Dataset page, select Azure Blob Storage, and then select Finish.
+On the New Dataset page, select Azure Blob Storage, and then select Continue.

-d.
-Enter adftutorial/output for the folder.
-If the output folder does not exist, the copy activity creates it at runtime.
+e.
+Under File path, enter adftutorial/output.
+If the output folder doesn't exist, the copy activity creates it at runtime.

 Create a pipeline